ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 Alternatives
 ============

-* We could suppress ``-Wpuns`` warning for certain kinds of punning.
+* We could suppress ``-Wpun-uses`` warning for certain kinds of punning.
 For instance: we could suppress it for ``data Foo = Foo`` (when the data constructor is related to the type constructor, the most common use of punning) and let users disambiguate with module aliases.
-Or we could suppress ``-Wpuns`` when punning is used for records ``Foo { ... }``.
-However, this doesn't help with backwards compatibility much, introduces unintuitive ``-Wpuns`` warning behavior (sometimes it warns about puns and sometimes it doesn't)
+Or we could suppress ``-Wpun-uses`` when punning is used for records ``Foo { ... }``.
+However, this doesn't help with backwards compatibility much, introduces unintuitive ``-Wpun-uses`` warning behavior (sometimes it warns about puns and sometimes it doesn't)

 Unresolved Questions